Mult Scler J Exp Transl Clin

 Neurosciences (Brain & Spine)

 Strzok, Sara; Cleanthous, Sophie; Pompilus, Farrah; Cano, Stefan J; Marquis, Patrick; Cohan, Stanley; Goldman, Myla D; Kresa-Reahl, Kiren; Petrillo, Jennifer; Castrillo-Viguera, Carmen; Cadavid, Diego; and Chen, Shih-Yin, "Development of a gait module to complement the 12-item Multiple Sclerosis Walking Scale: a mixed methods study."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 496.